OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 _Warning_: for now, you _cannot_ load more than one dynamically loaded forwarder, consumer or computer of the same class.
 They are identified by their class name, you cannot have more than one object with a given class name in the lists.
-For example, if you have an `MQTTPublisher` that uses a broker URL like `tcp://192.168.1.136:1883`, you might very well want to have another one, using a broker URL like `tcp://io.adafruit.com:1883`.
+For example, if you have an `MQTTPublisher` that uses a broker URL like `tcp://192.168.1.136:1883`, you might very well want to have _another one_, using a broker URL like `tcp://io.adafruit.com:1883`.
 Currently, this is **not** possible.
+> This should not be too much of a problem though, specially if you use all this on a boat, you probably do not need in Internet connection.
+A small LAN would do the job in this case.

 ## A note on the build
 As you must have seen, we use `Gradle` here, along with the `ShadowJar` plugin.
 This plugin gathers **all** the dependencies, and puts them